 The method airlines use to maximize revenue is to two-fold.
-First, they want to maximize passenger yield (average price someone pays to fly one mile) and secondly, maximize occupancy rates (fill as many seats as possible on the plane.)
-These two factors are the driving factors behind the creation of the different airline fare types.
+First, they want to maximize passenger yield (average price someone pays to fly one mile).
+Secondly, they want to maximize occupancy rates (fill as many seats as possible on the plane.)
+These are the two driving factors behind different airline fare types.

 - Maximize occupancy rates.
 Unlike a television sitting in a consumer electronics store, airline inventory has a strict expiration date.
 Once that expiration date is reached (the plane departs) any empty seats are lost revenue.
-The airline will use historic data to figure out just how many discounted tickets need to be sold in advance, in order to fill enough seats and still have additional seats on hand for last minute business travelers.
-Of course, this isn’t a perfect science and airlines will often adjust their pricing up to 4 times a day, in order to adjust to the current conditions, and also rely on both traditional and online travel agencies to sell excess inventory.
+Airlines are extremely motivated to fill those seats and will use historic data to figure out just how many discounted tickets they need to sell in advance while still having additional seats on hand for last minute business travelers.
+Of course, this isn’t a perfect science and airlines will often adjust their pricing up to 4 times a day in order to respond to the current conditions.
+They also to rely on both traditional and online travel agencies to sell excess inventory.

 Intro to Airline Fare Types

-The main issue that most airlines face is that maximizing passenger yield directly conflicts with maximizing occupancy rates.
-The airline wants to fill seats at any cost to make sure the inventory doesn’t expire but also knows there might be a business traveler out there willing to pay hundreds of dollars more for the exact same seat.
-Their solution private fares.
-These types of airline fares are carefully managed inventory allocated to air consolidators, travel agents and online travel agencies.
-While published fares fluctuate daily and generally follow a traditional set of algorithms used to determine your price threshold, private fares generally remain the same price and can be sold at anytime up to the advance purchase requirement—sometimes up to 3 days before departure.
+The main issue that most airlines face is this: maximizing passenger yield directly conflicts with maximizing occupancy rates.
+The airline wants to fill seats at any cost to make sure the inventory doesn’t expire, but they also know there might be a business traveler out there willing to pay hundreds of dollars more for the exact same seat.
+Their solution?
+Private fares.
+This type of airline fare is carefully-managed inventory allocated to air consolidators, travel agents, and online travel agencies.
+While published fares fluctuate daily and generally follow a traditional set of algorithms used to determine your price threshold, private fares generally remain the same price and can be sold anytime up to the advance purchase requirement—sometimes up to 3 days before departure.

-Published airfares are available through the airline directly and also sold through any travel agency—both traditional and online.
+Published airfares are available through the airline directly and are also sold through any travel agency—both traditional and online.
 Published fares can fluctuate multiple times a day as the airline attempts to maximize revenue for a given flight.
 A published fare will generally be the same price whether purchased through a travel agency, online travel agency or through the airline directly.

-Private airfares were introduced as a way for airlines to sell excess inventory while keeping their traditional advance purchase pricing structure intact.
+Private airfares were introduced as a way for airlines to sell excess inventory while keeping their advance purchase pricing structure intact.
 Private fares can be purchased through various travel agencies, both traditional and online.
-Private fares are generally given to agencies at a net price, meaning the fare sold to the customer will include an market-driven agency markup in order for the agency to make a profit.
+Private fares are generally given to agencies at a net price, meaning the fare sold to the customer will include a market-driven agency markup so the agency can make a profit.